(Position Paper Written to Facilitate the Development of a Panel Discussion

 0 Health care professionals who holistically and comprehensively practice preventative care on a local level … first and foremost!—and curative care when needed (and who develop health care systems that particularly target the poor)

-0 Lawyers who mostly help the poor
+0 Lawyers who mostly help the poor (including other species)

 0 Bankers supporting microloan/microenterprise systems which are conserving and sustainable